 This does not mean that we fall apart and are unable to meaningfully navigate our own course of life.
 It does mean that our sense of identity, the “I” within, is permanently transfigured when a loved one has been taken away from us.
-In the aftermath of loss, grieving becomes a constant companion and mentor; grief is an essential and permanent element in our spiritual development.
+In the aftermath of a loss, grieving becomes a constant companion and mentor; grief is an essential and permanent element in our spiritual development.

 Grief is reaching out for someone who’s always been there, only to find when you need them the most, one last time, they’re gone.

-Grieving firmly places us into the midst of a mysterious and unfamiliar interior terrain.
+Grieving firmly places us in the midst of a mysterious and unfamiliar interior terrain.
 The loss of my parents has indeed taught me that I know far less about myself than I realize.
 In conversation with my soul, grief has weakened that stubborn sense of the “I” within.
 I am finding myself in a different space now.

 The Nature of Grieving